Antarctopelta: Discovery and naming

-The holotype (specimen used as the basis for the taxon) MLP 86-X-28-1 is the only known examplar of this genus and species, and was the first dinosaur ever found in Antarctica.
+The holotype (specimen used as the basis for the taxon) MLP 86-X-28-1 is the only known material of this genus and species, and was the first dinosaur fossil named and described from Antarctica.
 It consists of three isolated teeth, part of the lower jaw with another tooth in situ, some other skull fragments, vertebrae of the neck, back, hips and tail, some shoulder and hip bones (scapula, ilium) a thigh bone (femur), foot and hand bones (five metapodials and two phalanges), and numerous pieces of armor, representing approximately 15% of the skeleton.

 Although the material had been known for decades and written about in three separate publications, Antarctopelta oliveroi was not named until 2006, by Argentine paleontologists Leonardo Salgado and Zulma Gasparini.
 It was therefore the second named genus of dinosaur from Antarctica after Cryolophosaurus in 1993, despite being discovered first.
 The genus name refers to its location on the continent of Antarctica and its armored nature.
 Antarctica is derived from the Greek words αντ/ant- ('opposite of') and αρκτος/arktos ('bear' referring to the constellation Ursa Major, which points north).
 The Greek πελτη/pelte ('shield') is commonly used to name genera of ankylosaurs (Cedarpelta and Sauropelta, for example).
 The single known species, A. oliveroi, is named after Eduardo Olivero, who discovered the holotype, first mentioned it in print, and has worked in Antarctica for decades.